ryapric/gotables/README.md

     // ReadCSV() reads a CSV file directly into a Table struct tbl := table.ReadCSV("./testdata/iris.csv")

-    // Tables have Colnames, and Data fields, where Data is a colname-keyed map
+    // Tables have ColNames, RowCount, and Data fields, where Data is a
-    // of the Table contents.
-You can access columns in the data directly by
+    // colname-keyed map of the Table contents.
+You can access columns in the
-    // indexing into the Table.Data map
+    // data directly by indexing into the Table.Data map fmt.Println(tbl.ColNames)
-    fmt.Println(tbl.Colnames)
+    fmt.Println(tbl.RowCount)
     fmt.Println(tbl.Data["Species"])
     fmt.Println(tbl.Data["Sepal Length"])